 Metcalfe’s honors include the National Medal of Technology, IEEE Medal of Honor, Marconi Prize, Japan Computer & Communications Prize, ACM Grace Murray Hopper Award, and IEEE Alexander Graham Bell Medal.
 He is a Fellow of the US National Academy of Engineering, the American Academy of Arts and Sciences, and the National Inventors, Consumer Electronics, and Internet Halls of Fame.

 The A.M.
 Turing Award, the ACM's most prestigious technical award, is given for major contributions of lasting importance to computing.
-Recipients are invited to give the annual A.M.
-Turing Award Lecture.
-The award is also accompanied by a cash prize of $250,000, which in recent years has been underwritten by the Intel Corporation and Google, Inc.

 This site celebrates all the winners since the award's creation in 1966.
 It contains biographical information, a description of their accomplishments, straightforward explanations of their fields of specialization, and text or video of their A. M. Turing Award Lecture.

 The A.M.
-Turing Award, sometimes referred to as the "Nobel Prize" of Computing, was named in honor of Alan Mathison Turing (1912–1954), a British mathematician and computer scientist.
+Turing Award, sometimes referred to as the "Nobel Prize of Computing," was named in honor of Alan Mathison Turing (1912–1954), a British mathematician and computer scientist.
 He made fundamental advances in computer architecture, algorithms, formalization of computing, and artificial intelligence.
 Turing was also instrumental in British code-breaking work during World War II.